adriangb/di/docs/solving.md

 ## Getting a list of dependencies

-You can easily list all dependencies in a dag via `Container.dag.keys()`.
+You can easily list all dependencies in a dag via `SolvedDependant.dag.keys()`.

 ```Python hl_lines="20"
 --8<-- "docs_src/solved_dependant.py"